matteac/sft_rend/README.md

 - `is_mouse_button_released(button)`: Returns `true` for the single tick the button is released.

 # How it works
 The package keeps a global `Renderer` state with a 32bit per pixel framebuffer in memory.
-When you call `draw_rect`, you're just changing pixels in the framebuffer.
+When you call `draw_` or `fill_`, you're just changing pixels in the framebuffer.
 When you call `present()`, it takes that framebuffer and copies it to the GPU to be displayed.

 # Build